Jim Cannon is CEO and founder of Sustainable Fisheries Partnership.

 Amy Sweeting is responsible for conceptualizing, researching, writing, and editing major documents, marketing materials, and other communications products for both internal and external audiences.

-Amy began her career as a journalist in Tokyo, Japan, and Washington, DC, before moving to Conservation International (CI), where she managed CI’s engagement with oil, gas, and mining companies.
+Amy began her career as a journalist in Washington, DC, and Tokyo, Japan, before moving to Conservation International (CI), where she managed CI’s engagement with oil, gas, and mining companies.
 After leaving CI, she worked as a freelance writer and editor for a wide range of clients, including nonprofit conservation organizations, multilateral development banks, and international financial institutions.
 Amy has a bachelor’s degree in international relations from Stanford University and a master’s in public policy from the Kennedy School of Government at Harvard University.

 Amy is based in the US, in Amherst, Massachusetts.

 Mio Uchida is responsible for SFP's engagement work with various stakeholders in Japan.

 Before joining SFP, Mio worked with the Japan Center for International Exchange, a leading policy exchange civil society organization in Japan, for 16 years.
 Prior to that, she worked with Equity Research at S.G.
 Warburg Japan for two years.
 She has a BA in economics from Keio University in Japan, and an MA in international economics and finance from Brandeis University.